matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ::: warning

 Compilers are no longer released as Docker images and their usage is not recommended.
-Use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary instead.
+Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.

 :::